-It is most logical to begin analysis by considering what makes a manager a manager.
+It is most logical to begin the analysis by considering what makes a manager a manager.
 By definition, a manager is someone that multi-tasks and ensures that objectives are completed.
-These objectives are consistent between corrective and progressive company implementations, but in no way implies that there is substantiation to performing or being involved in the tasks.
-In this way, a manager can be viewed as a second tier liaison between company owners and first line personnel.
+These objectives are consistent, between corrective and progressive company implementations, but in no way implies that there is substantiation to performing or being involved in the tasks.
+In this way, a manager can be viewed as a second-tier liaison between company owners and first line personnel.

 Frequently, a manager will convey company objectives via email or department meeting.
-The manager is then charged with the responsibility of tracking milestone objectives by lower level employee performance.
-Hence, lower level direction is received from managers.
+The manager is then charged with the responsibility of tracking milestone objectives by lower-level employee performance.
+Hence, the lower level direction is received from managers.

 The ending question to this is, “How are the tasks and goals of the company achieved and monitored?”
 To answer this question, we must turn to the role of the leader within an organization.